 An accumulator, combination or multiple bet is a single bet that contains 2 or more selections in one.
 For this to be a winning bet all the selections must come true.

+In recent times, accumulator bets have become very popular, especially with football punters.
 There are plenty of methods matched bettors can use to take advantage of accumulators.

 Betting on an outcome to happen – just like a traditional bet.
-For example we may bet that Chelsea will win the Premier League next season.
+For example, we may bet that Chelsea will win the Premier League next season.